Skip to content

 1. Can the business owner refuse Kai entry to the business?

-No. The WHS entry permit holder has met the requirements of Part 7 of the WHS Act by providing the business owner with proof of his identification and specific information about the rights of entry to inspect the stairwell.
+No. The WHS entry permit holder has met the requirements of Part 7 of the WHS Act by waiting the relevant notice period, providing the business owner with proof of his identification and specific information about the rights of entry to inspect the stairwell.

 2. Can the WHS entry permit holder speak with the business’ staff?